digital-asset/daml-helm-charts/README.md

-Please refer to the [Quickstart Guide](https://helm.sh/docs/intro/quickstart/) if you wish to get running in just a few commands, otherwise the [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) provides detailed instructionson how to use the Helm client to manage packages on your Kubernetes cluster.
+Please refer to the [Quickstart Guide](https://helm.sh/docs/intro/quickstart/) if you wish to get running in just a few commands, otherwise the [Using Helm Guide](https://helm.sh/docs/intro/using_helm/) provides detailed instructions on how to use the Helm client to manage packages on your Kubernetes cluster.

 ## License